 The Parks Alliance Street Parks Program is an excellent example of the Organization's ongoing partnerships with community-based groups to implement neighborhood improvement projects, including those within high-risk communities.
 Every Street Parks project begins with a neglected parcel of land under the jurisdiction of Public Works, and motivated residents or a community group interested in fixing it up.
 Organization and Public Works staff schedule a site visit where they discuss the Street Parks process, and the assistance that the Organization and Public Works can offer.
 The Organization, in particular, provides in-kind materials, funding, and grant opportunities, and guidance on community outreach and engagement, project planning and site design, fundraising, and volunteer management.
-The Organization and Public Works also copresent free, practical workshops for Street Parks groups.
 The Organization also serves as the fiscal sponsor to Street Parks groups that pursue major grant funding.
 To date, the Organization has completed over 200 Street Parks projects since the program began in 2004.